joker-b/botzo/_posts/2005-02-28-Fastest-Thumb-in-the-West.md

 The Contax G (like the Nikon F6) <i>can</i> be used as a point-n-shoot.
 Sometimes that's all you need.
 But just because the camera can be operated by a three-year-old <i>doesn't mean that's the way it should always be used</i> (this is a problem many users have with all sorts of equipment, BTW.
 In the face of technology that's increasingly idiot-proofed, people often think that it gives them a free license to be an idiot, or even the belief that idiocy is required).

 The solutions are actually all in the Contax manual!
-But bits and pieces of crucial info are scatteed on odd pages.
+But bits and pieces of crucial info are scattered on odd pages.
 Further, the siren song of automation probably keeps a lot of folks from ever reading the Contax manual (here's a Leica advantage, all right &#151; you need to know at least a <i>little bit</i> about what you're doing before you start.
 The manual struggle of just loading a camera like the M7 keeps most three year olds at bay).

 <hr width="20%" align="center">